Rational singularities for moment maps of totally negative quivers: Preliminaries

 In particular, the above lemma shows that having rational singularities is an étale-local property.
 We will use this fact many times in Section \ref{Subsect/EtaleSlices} in order to transfer rational singularities from $\mu_{Q,\dd}^{-1}(0)$ to its étale slices.

-Let us now state Musta\c{t}\v{a}'s criterion:
+Finally, we recall the definition of jet spaces.
+These spaces are strongly related to singularities of algebraic varieties, via motivic integration (and as we will see in Section \ref{Subsect/RatSgJets}, p-adic integration).
+See for example \cite{Mus01,Mus02,ELM04}.